IMD Business School: History and mission

+I by IMD management journal

-IMD Business School also publishes a quarterly management magazine, entitled I by IMD, as well as online content via a dedicated I by IMD knowledge hub.
+IMD Business School also publishes a management magazine every two months, entitled I by IMD, as well as online content via a dedicated I by IMD knowledge hub.
 I by IMD was launched in 2021 and publishes articles, audio podcasts, and video interviews, focusing on issues relating to business leaders.
 The publication offers first-person business and leadership intelligence from thinkers in academia, industry, the third sector, and society.
+A total of 1,515 I by IMD content pieces were reused for research and academic work by universities through EBSCO in 2025.
+In late 2025, I by IMD devoted an entire edition of the journal to the issue of longevity, focussing on this as a strategic, economic and leadership imperative, rather than as a social issue.
+An article in Forbes reports that the journal's editors argue that "longer lives will reshape everything from talent pipelines and board composition to innovation cycles and corporate purpose."
 In 2025, I by IMD agreed a licensing deal with the New York Times, whereby content from the publication is distributed to the Times' global audience, as one of several international publications providing business-focussed content.
 In 2024, the magazine's print run was 6,000 copies per quarter, and increased distribution channels to include airline journals and global publishing platforms, such as Zinio and Lufthansa's e-journals.
 The number of active users on the I by IMD hub reached 785k by the end of 2024.

-Executive Education
+Executive education

-Custom Programs
+Custom programs

 IMD Business School is in custom executive education, delivering over 370 programs in 2024 to nearly 200 organizations.
 These programs are co-designed with clients and delivered in flexible formats—face-to-face, virtual, and asynchronous.
 Some partnerships include: